 The IAPS Restorative Environments Network (iapsREN) is an international community of practitioners and researchers interested in how restoration can be promoted and fostered by the environment.
 Born in Rome in 2008, we operate under the auspices of the International Association of People-Environment Studies (IAPS).
-Four years later in Glasgow, iapsREN gathered new momentum, resulting in our newly designed identity and community.
+During 2012 in Glasgow, iapsREN gathered new momentum, resulting in our newly designed identity and community.
 We are proud to continue being a strong and continually growing IAPS network.

-Now & Then
+Now & then